 I don’t even recall having such a long list of back to school supplies, just a book-bag, notebook, loose-leaf paper and something to write with.
 That’s as far as I can remember, I’m sure my mom recalls a few more items that were purchased for the new school year.
 Poor little munchkins, their tiny little gristles (not a full backbone as my grandmother would say), having to carry all these items to their class.

-Here’s my little one’s full list of back to school supplies for the 4th Grade:
+Here’s my little one’s full list of back to school supplies:

-Colored pencils – I have yet to see any colored pencils actually being used in a art project we eventually throw away.
+- Colored pencils – I have yet to see any colored pencils actually being used in an art project we eventually throw away.

 Elmer’s glue and THEN, wait for it…